pscheffer/reddit-pushbullet-notifier/README.md

 # reddit-pushbullet-notifier
-Used to notify you of new posts on Reddit that match a subreddit and post title wildcard query.
+Used to notify you of new posts on Reddit that match a subreddit and post title.
 Script will query Reddit every 5 minutes unless overriden.

 When matches are found, they are posted to your pushbullet account.
 All devices are chosen by default but can be overriden.